Co-written: by Shannon Osztonits

 Inspired by the lifeblood of London, the River Thames, this unique hotel in verdant Khao Yai transports its guests to a different time and place.

 The southern region of England is known for its magnificent country estates, local pubs and pastoral riverside walks.
 This slow pace of life and refined country living is mirrored in the small details of Thames Valley.

 There is even a garden maze where the you can play hide-and-seek!

 Each room is decorated with a touch of stone work and complete elegance.
 In addition, you’ll enjoy the warm atmosphere of each facility.

 Dine on intricate cakes and steaming TWG tea each afternoon in the tearoom.
-Later, head over to Castle Restaurant for an evening roast followed by a stroll along the river.
+Later, head over to the Castle Restaurant for an evening roast, followed by a stroll along the river.